 When you begin the hiring process, it’s important to factor in your budget, needs, and the company culture you want to portray.
 Creating a well-defined vision statement and outlining your business goals ahead of time will help you hire the right people to fulfill them.

 15. Market your business

-Once you’ve launched your business and published your website, you can start building a small business marketing strategy that fuels business growth and scalability.
-Implementing a strong marketing plan will allow you to attract potential customers, generate leads and make sales.
+Once you’ve launched your business and published your website, you can start building a small business marketing strategy that fuels business growth.
+Staying on top of the latest technology trends and implementing them into your own business will also promote scalability and keep your business relevant.
+A strong marketing plan will allow you to attract potential customers, generate leads and make sales.